FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 optimistic_is_lower = effect_high_loss_s <= quantile_duration_s
 ~~~

 {::comment}

-    [MB114]: May display this a table for better readability
+    MB114: May display this a table for better readability

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: TODO.
+    MK: TODO.
 Disagree.
 Can we have it in a proper code block instead?

 {:/comment}

 # Appendix B: Conditional Throughput